+We also work with external agencies that can provide support for individuals in specialist areas, such as the school nursing team, bereavement counselling and mental health services including Child and Adolescent Mental Health Services (CAMHS).
+What training have your staff received to meet the needs of students with SEND?
+Expertise and staff training As a school we will ensure that all staff are trained as required to meet the needs of students with special educational needs.
+The SENCO is a trained teacher and has responsibility for co-ordinating staff training, supported by the SEND Admin Manager, who has a wide range of expertise.
+They are supported by a team of experienced Learning Support Assistants (LSAs) and Higher-Level Teaching Assistant (HLTA) who have expertise and training in a range of areas.
 Where it is identified that there is a training need for an individual or group of staff, this will be provided as required.
-Where expertise does not exist within the college, we will work with external partners and agencies as required, such as the Educational Psychologists service and Speech and Language therapists to increase expertise to the standard required.
+Where expertise does not exist within the school, we will work with external partners and agencies as required, such as the Educational Psychologists service and Speech and Language therapists to increase expertise to the standard required and outreach services.
 How will equipment and facilities to support students with SEND be secured?
-The college has been modified to increase accessibility for those with physical impairments.
+Securing equipment and facilities to support students with special educational needs The school has been modified to increase accessibility for those with physical impairments.
 These include: a series of automatic doors; disabled parking spaces; where access to specialist facilities is not provided for by ground floor accommodation a lift is in operation; we also have a physio-therapy suite.
 Please see our Accessibility Plan for more details.
 Students have ICT access throughout the entire school through desktops, laptops or tablets and we have access to Reader pens and recommend various assistive technology tools to support individual needs.
 Individual needs of students are reviewed regularly and where additional equipment or changes to facilities are required these are discussed with the Principal and decisions made with regards to reasonable adjustments.

-How and when do you consult with parents/ carers of SEND?
-The school aims to work in partnership with parents and carers.
-We do so through our regular communication processes, including fortnightly newsletters, annual Student Progress Review Evenings and our reporting processes.
-In addition, where a student has special educational needs, parents and carers will be contacted by the relevant staff to discuss ways in which they feel the college can help their child and agree targets and support processes in line with the graduated approach.
-Where a parent or carer requests additional meetings during the year to discuss their child's progress, these will be provided by prior appointment.
-The college will signpost parents and carers to relevant external agencies who may be able to provide further support and guidance.
+Consulting parents and

+carers of students with

+special educational

+needs and involving the

+parents and carers in

+the education of their

+child